theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-a-yunio-service-with-alteryx.md

 ---
-title: Integrating a yunIO Service with Alteryx
+title: Integrate a yunIO Service with Alteryx
-description: Integrating a yunIO Service with Alteryx
+description: Integrate a yunIO Service with Alteryx
 ---